 Data analysis

 The raw data captured from sensors needs to be processed and analyzed into information for disease diagnosis and health monitoring.
-However, sensor nodes usually have limited computing power to manage all the tasks such as digitalization, communicating between analog-to-digital front-end and wireless data transmission module, signal processing and data analysis.
+However, sensor nodes usually have limited computing power to manage all the tasks such as digitalization, communicating with wireless data transmission modules, signal processing and data analysis.
 The processing is even more challenging for a node integrating multiple sensors with a high data rate and needs instant data transmission or local data storage.
 Comparatively, fog computing in an IoT system has stronger computing power than the energy efficient microprocessors in a sensor node, which can provide application customized data analysis and provide timely feedback to end users.

 Data analysis methods are signal-dependent and application-dependent.
 However, the data analysis procedure usually contains data preprocessing and feature extraction.
 The extracted features are the data for statistical analysis or machine learning methods.